Board of Directors

 Eoin O'Brien, M.D. is Professor of Molecular Pharmacology at University College Dublin.
 Professor O’Brien has published over 700 scientific papers on hypertension research, and is author of a number of books on high blood pressure.
 He has written books on the history of medicine, including Conscience and Conflict: A Biography of Sir Dominic Corrigan and A Portrait of Irish Medicine.
 He has also written The Beckett Country: Samuel Beckett's Ireland.

 Rev. Joseph A. O’Hare, S.J. is currently President Emeritus of Fordham University.
 He was President of Fordham University from 1984-2003, the longest tenure in the 164-year history of the University.
 Prior to coming to Fordham, Father O’Hare had been the Editor-in-Chief of America Magazine, the weekly journal of opinion published by Jesuits of the United States and Canada.
-In the public life of New York City, he served for 15 years, as Founding Chair of the New York City Campaign Finance Board. years, as Founding Chair of the New York City Campaign Finance Board.
+He also served for 15 years, as Founding Chair of the New York City Campaign Finance Board. years, as Founding Chair of the New York City Campaign Finance Board.

-Ms. Argentina Szabados is currently Chief of Mission of the International Organization for Migration (IOM) Mission in Germany, following a successful tenure as Chief of Mission in Hungary and then Regional Director of the IOM Regional Office in Budapest.
+Ms. Argentina Szabados is currently the Regional Director for International Organization for Migration (IOM) Mission in South-Eastern Europe, Eastern Europe, and Central Asia.
 Ms. Szabados began her career with the World Council of Churches where she led Emergency Programs covering war zones in former Yugoslavia, Chechnya, Ingushetia and Dagestan.
-She has received numerous national and international awards, written and contributed to many publications and studies on migration and humanitarian aid topics, and she is also a frequent lecturer for the IIHA at Fordham University in New York.
+She has received national and international awards, written and contributed to many publications and studies on migration and humanitarian aid topics, and she is also a frequent lecturer for the IIHA at Fordham University in New York.